-Cordless table saws allow contractors and homeowners the ability to build just about anything off-grid.
-While there are just a few makers of these portable table saws, the best cordless table saws fro top brands are surprisingly capable.
+Cordless table saws allow contractors and homeowners to build just about anything off-grid.
+While there are just a few makers of these portable table saws, the best cordless table saws from top brands are surprisingly capable.

-As an offshoot to a benchtop table saw, a cordless table saw has the unique job of being lightweight, capable of cutting hundreds of feet of plywood or lumber without power.
+As an offshoot of a benchtop table saw, a cordless table saw has the unique job of being lightweight, capable of cutting hundreds of feet of plywood or lumber without power.

 And thus using a massive battery that few manufacturers have mastered.